 - Trusts are also frequently used in a commercial context, such as pension funds or trusts to benefit employees through company shares or other methods of reward.

 Our accredited specialists can guide you through the complexities of Scottish Trust Law, from the use of trusts in inheritance tax planning to the general administration and management of a trust.
-Our team consists of five specialists; Simon Mackintosh, Ian Clark, Heather Thompson, Alexander Garden and Peter Littlefield.
+Our team consists of four specialists; Simon Mackintosh, Ian Clark, Alexander Garden and Peter Littlefield.